Co-pilot sues Alaska Airlines over alleged drugging, rape by flight captain during layover

 The next time she came to, Pina said she found herself naked from the waist down in a bed wet with vomit.
 She said she also heard the captain, who was in the same room, admitting into a telephone that he’d been drinking to an unseen airline official.

-Now, Pina, 39, a Seattle-area resident and decorated Army chopper pilot whose been flying commercial flights for Alaska since 2016, is suing the airline.
+Now, Pina, 39, a Seattle-area resident and decorated Army chopper pilot who has been flying commercial flights for Alaska since 2016, is suing the airline.
 Her suit claims Alaska Airlines is liable for its captain’s alleged drugging and raping of her that night, and for its subsequent failure to hold him accountable after she reported what happened to airline officials.

 “I’m infuriated that he’s still working there,” Pina said of the accused captain, who she said remains on Alaska’s active seniority list for pilots.